New York Combat Sambo is a division of American Sambo, LLC © 2003-2016 All rights reserved.

 Assistant Submission Wrestling Coach

 Tommy has been training with NY Combat Sambo since September of 2012.
 In addition, Tommy holds a Purple Belt in BJJ (Oct, 2014) and is a Level 1 coach under the International Submission Wrestling Alliance.
 In the past several years Tommy has proven himself as an avid competitor racking up Gold Medals at the 2013 Good Fight Winter Open (No-Gi Adv) and the 2014 ADCC New York (Blue Belt Division/Gi), Big Apple BJJ Open (Blue Belt Division), Good Fight NJ Submission Only (No-gi purple - fastest submission award) and Good Fight NY Submission Only (no-gi Blue & Absolute).
-On November 21st Tommy made his MMA debut on the Victory VII card at Madison Square Gardne.
+On November 21st Tommy made his MMA debut on the Victory VII card at Madison Square Garden.
 He defeated Mike Kelly via 1st round rear naked choke in what was the first ever MMA bout contested in the historic venue.
+Since that time Tommy has increased his record to 2-0.

 |2013 - 2014|